karinatimm/Difference-Generator-Project/README.md

-# The Generating Difference Project
+# The Difference Generator Project

 ### Progect description:

-The Generating Difference is a command-line utility designed for comparing and highlighting differences between files or structured data sets, primarily for JSON, YML/YAML, or similar formats.
+The Difference Generator is a command-line utility designed for comparing and highlighting differences between files or structured data sets, primarily for JSON, YML/YAML, or similar formats.
 This tool provides a well-structured output and allows users to specify the comparison's output format.
 Users can select any of these formats by using the -f or --format option followed by the desired format (stylish, plain, or json) when running the utility.
 The default format, when no specific option is provided, is stylish.
 The output in stylish format uses symbols such as '+' and '-' to indicate additions and deletions, aiding in quickly visualizing modifications between file versions.

 - The **"+"** Symbol (Plus): indicates additions or newly introduced elements/values in the compared file or dataset.
 This symbol signifies content that exists in the second file but is absent in the first file.